Incorporation of random alloy GaBi$_{x}$As$_{1-x}$ barriers in InAs quantum dot molecules: alloy strain and orbital effects towards enhanced tunneling: Theory and Motivation

+\paragraph*{} In this paper, we extend the model of our previous paper to include an electric field.
+This simulates the application of an electrical bias during the operation of QDM devices.
+An electric field is added to the TB Hamiltonian by applying the scalar potential, $ \Phi(\vec{R}_n) $, to the on-site TB parameters:

+$ \epsilon^0_{\alpha,\vec{R}_n} $ is the zero-field on-site energy of the orbital $\alpha$ at atomic site $\vec{R}_n$, and $e$ is the electron charge.
+The scalar potential at each atomic site is stored as a separate file, and added to the TB Hamiltonian during the diagonalization process.

+\paragraph*{} For the operation of the QDMs, the electric bias is applied along the stacking axis of the two dots (the $z$-direction).
+This creates a constant electric field, which has the scalar potential

+The scalar potential is set to zero at $z=0$, which is chosen to be at the bottom of the lower dot.
+As a result, the energy of states confined in the bottom dot scale minimally with the applied electric field; and the energy of states confined in the top dot scale linearly with the applied electric field.
+The visually distinct slopes aids us in identifying the states when plotting energy versus applied field.

 \paragraph*{} All calculations in this paper are done for cylindrical-disk dots, with a radius of $1 6.6a $ ($a$ being the lattice constant), a height of $ 3a $ (not including the wetting layer), and a $ 1a $ thick wetting layer, as shown in Fig.~\ref{fig:system_geo}.
-A computational box of size $ 144a \times 144a \times 45a $ is used for calculating the strain-relaxed atomic positions with the VFF parameters in Table~\ref{table:vff_para}.
+Dot-to-dot separation is $10a$, unless otherwise noted.
+A computational box of size $ 144a \times 144a \times 45a $ is used for calculating the strain-relaxed atomic positions with the VFF parameters.
 With the new atomic positions, a $ 50a \times 50a \times 34a $ cutout of the relaxed lattice containing the QDM is made.
 Our TB Hamiltonian is constructed for the smaller box saving significant computation time during diagonalization.
-In construction of the TB Hamiltonian, hopping TB parameters are scaled by the relaxed bond length $ d $ as $ \left( \frac{d_0}{d} \right)^\eta $, where $ d_0 $ is the natural (unrelaxed) bond length of the respective material. $ \eta $ for all materials is taken to be 2.9 \cite{linIncorporationRandomAlloy2019}, typical for the class of materials of interest.